microsoft/BotFramework-Composer/docs/howto-sending-messages-draft.md

      - Here is a simple text message.

-Below is a screenshot of the simple text message example in the [Messages_Samples](https://github.com/microsoft/BotFramework-Composer/tree/master/SampleBots/Message_Samples/ComposerDialogs):
+Below is a screenshot of the simple text message example in the [messages sample](https://github.com/microsoft/BotFramework-Composer/tree/master/SampleBots/Message_Samples/ComposerDialogs):

 ![simple_text](./media/send_messages/simple_text.png)